1st Armoured Division (United Kingdom)

 The 1st Armoured Division was an armoured division of the British Army.
 It was formed as the Mobile Division on 24 November 1937, after several years of debate on the creation of such a formation.
 It was then renamed, in April 1939, the 1st Armoured Division.
 Following the start of the Second World War, in September 1939, subordinate units and formations were withdrawn from the division to reinforce others.
 Then, in May 1940, the division was deployed to France and then fought in the Battle of France.
 After several engagements and heavy tank losses, it was forced to withdraw to the UK, in June, during Operation Aerial.
 In late 1941, the division was sent to North Africa where it took part in the Western Desert campaign, notably fighting at the Battle of Gazala, and the First and the Second Battles of El Alamein.
-During 1942, Major-General Herbert Lumsden was wounded in action twice while leading the division and Major-General Alexander Gatehouse was wounded once.

 The division then fought in the Tunisian campaign until the Axis defeat in North Africa in May 1943.
 It was during this period that it was temporarily renamed the 1st British Armoured Division, to avoid it being confused with the American 1st Armored Division.
 With the conclusion of fighting in Tunisia, the division remained in North Africa until 1944.
 In May, it started to move to Italy to fight in the Italian campaign.
 Between late August and the end of September, the division fought in several engagements as part of the Allied assault on the German Gothic Line.
 Due to a manpower shortage in the British Army, the division was broken up to provide reinforcements for other formations to keep them at full strength.
-In October 1944, the division relinquished command of its final troops and ceased to be an operational formation and was disbanded on 11 January 1945.
-In 1946, the 6th Armoured Division was renamed the 1st Armoured Division.
-It undertook occupational duties in Italy, before it was transferred to Palestine and disbanded in 1947.
+In October 1944, the division relinquished command of its final troops and ceased to be an operational formation.
+It was disbanded on 11 January 1945, and reformed again in 1946 but disbanded in 1947, and then reformed again in 1978.